gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/3_LV Presentation_Storry.rst

 Tutorial: Advanced Presentation
 **********************************

+.. topic:: What this is about

   This tutorial will show how to create a more advanced presentation with the `Publish Animation`_ and `Publish Control`_ .

 With `Publish Animation`_ it is possible to send viewers on defined paths and `Publish Control`_ lets you control the display settings of all viewers as well as the weather and the background.
 With `Publish Reference`_ it is possible to direct the viewers to load references into the scene from the cloud.